marmanis/yooreeka/README.md

 This is the "official" clone of the Yooreeka project (originally hosted on Google Code).

 ------------------------------------------------------------------------------
-Quick start for running the examples on Windows platform
+Quick start for running the examples
 ------------------------------------------------------------------------------

 ______________________________________________________________________________